ivanf-nz/x2ascii/README.md

 ├── models/                 # 3D model files
 │   ├── cube.obj            # Cube OBJ file from - https://gist.github.com/MaikKlein0b6d6bb58772c13593d0a0add6004c1c
 │   ├── cube2.obj           # Another cube OBJ but uses squares instead of triangles
+├── output/                 # Output directory for ASCII text files
 ```

 ---

 ## Future Improvements
-- Add command-line options to `render_ascii.py` to allow customization of rendering parameters, such as object rotation, camera position, and lighting settings.
+- Add command-line options to `render_ascii.py` and `image_to_ascii.py` to allow customization of rendering parameters, such as object rotation, camera position, and lighting settings.
 - Add unit tests to ensure calculations and other methods are being preformed correctly.